dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 </p>

 And voila!
 Wow!
 We get some amazing results.
-We confirm our claim from previous post on transfer learning, that the lower convolutional layers capture low-level image features, e.g. edges, while higher convolutional layers capture more and more complex details, such as body parts, faces, and other compositional features.
-We see that this is indeed the case.
 We see that there are some neurons in the filters which look for whiskers and nose of dog, some on left eye, eyes and nose detector and also ears, etc.

 - Visualize inputs that maximize the activation of the filters in different layers of the model

-In this approach, we take our trained model and reconstruct the inputs that maximize the activation of filters in different layers of the model.
-W
+In this approach, we take our trained model and reconstruct the images that maximize the activation of filters in different layers of the model.
+The reasoning behind this idea is that a pattern to which the unit is responding maximally could be a good first-order representation of what a unit is doing.
+One simple way of doing this is to find, for a given unit, the input sample(s) (from either the training or the test set) that give rise to the highest activation of the unit.
+Here, we take our model and layer name for which pattern is to be discerned.
+Next, we compute the gradient of input image(random noise) with respect to loss function which maximises the activation of provided layer name.
+We perform a gradient ascent in the input space with regard to our filter activation loss.
+This along with some tricks like normalizing input, we get beautiful pattern of what pattern that layer activates most for.
+We could use the same code to display what sorts of input maximizes each filter in each layer.
+As there are 100s of filters in some layer, we choose the ones with highest activation to form a grid of 8x8.

 <p align="center">
 <img src='/images/visualize_cnn_files/block1_conv1.png' width="30%"/><img src='/images/visualize_cnn_files/block2_conv1.png' width="30%"/>